NEW TELEPHONE SYSTEM

 - Urgent results phoned/faxed through

 - Phone call from Coroner to speak to the GP

-If you feel you need you have more than one problem you would like to discuss with the doctor, please request a double appointment and we will do our best to accommodate the request.
+If you have more than one problem you would like to discuss with the doctor, please request a double appointment and we will do our best to accommodate your request.

 THE ROLE OF THE NURSE PRESCRIBER